Summary The Speed and Strength

 Checking the Speed and Strength size charts indicates an

 should be more like 44-45; possibly even 46 with the liners

 tighter than street clothes, although most people in the U.S.

 By the way, the Coast is Clear jacket is available in an

-attach to a section of elastic that is sewn into
+attach to a section of elastic that is sewn into the back of

-that you'll need to try before you buy because the sizing may be
+you'll need to try before you buy because the sizing may be

 Removable sleeves uncover mesh for better ventilation.